Ouranosinc/Magpie/docs/glossary.rst

     Permission
         Element that defines which rules are applicable for a given combination of :term:`User` and/or :term:`Group` against one or many :term:`Service` and/or :term:`Resource`, depending of the many contexts for which they can apply.
-Applicable values are defined by enum :py:class:`magpie.permissions.Permission`.
+Applicable values are generally defined by enum :py:class:`magpie.permissions.Permission`.

         .. note::
-            See `permissions`_ for more exhaustive details, including contextual comparisons for all other *Permission*-related terms presented here.
+            See `permissions`_ chapter for more exhaustive details, including contextual comparisons for all other *Permission*-related terms presented here.

+    Provider
+        Corresponds to the reference user-identity to employ in order to attempt :term:`Authentication`.
+        See also :term:`Internal Providers`, :term:`External Providers` and section :ref:`Authentication Providers`.

     Proxy
         Sibling service (typically `Twitcher <Twitcher>`_) that employs `Magpie` as access management of :term:`User`,